-Resources

-Estimated cost of the Purchase of fish at West Greenland accounted for in ongoing project

-research project D1 (Denmark)

-Laboratory analysis in winter 2010:

-Smolt tissue sample analyses: £18,000, funded by International

-Atlantic Salmon Research Board

-Samples to be processed at cost at U. of Waterloo, Canada

-Number of participating Lead scientists:

-scientists Gerald Chaput.
-Brian Dempson (DFO Canada)

-Mike Power U. of Waterloo (Canada)

-Tim Sheehan (US NOAA)

-Name and e-mail address Gerald Chaput : chaputg@dfo-mpo.gc.ca

-of coordinating scientist Tim Sheehan : Tim.Sheehan@noaa.gov

-in charge of project

-Details of research Not applicable

-vessels

-Type and amount of gear Not applicable

-and other equipment to be

-used

-Details of any collaborating Denmark (in respect of the Faroe Islands and Greenland)

-countries

-Summary of Progress
+T Resources Estimated cost of the research project Purchase of fish at West Greenland accounted for in ongoing project D1 (Denmark) Laboratory analysis in winter 2010/2011: Smolt tissue sample analyses: £18,000 , funded by International Atlantic Salmon Research Board Samples to be processed at cost at U. of Waterloo, Canada Data and sample analyses 2011/2012: Analyses and draft scientific manuscript, inkind Number of participating scientists Lead scientists: Brian Dempson, Gerald Chaput (DFO Canada) Mike Power U. of Waterloo (Canada) Tim Sheehan (US NOAA) Name and e-mail address of coordinating scientist in charge of project Gerald Chaput : chaputg@dfo-mpo.gc.ca Tim Sheehan : Tim.Sheehan@noaa.gov Details of research vessels Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries Denmark (in respect of the Faroe Islands and Greenland) Summary of Progress

-Smolts were collected from 15 index rivers in eastern Canada in May and June 2008 : LaHave, Margaree (Nova Scotia), Nashwaak, Southwest Miramichi, Little Southwest Miramici, Kedgwick, Upsalquitch (New Brunswick), Saint-Jean, de la Trinité (Québec), Conne, Rocky, Campbellton, Exploits, Western Arm Brook (Newfoundland), Sand Hill River (Labrador).
+Smolts were collected from 15 index rivers in eastern Canada in May and June 2008: LaHave, Margaree (Nova Scotia), Nashwaak, Southwest Miramichi, Little Southwest Miramichi, Kedgwick, Upsalquitch (New Brunswick), Saint-Jean, de la Trinité (Québec), Conne, Rocky, Campbellton, Exploits, Western Arm Brook (Newfoundland), Sand Hill River (Labrador).
 Tissues (liver, dorsal muscle, adipose, caudal fin, scales) were collected from 50 fish per river.
-Tissues have been dried and are awaiting processing at the U. of Waterloo laboratory in winter 2010.
-Tissues will be analysed for C and N ratios.

-Similar tissues from the 15 post-smolts captured in August 2008 have been collected and will be processed as above.

-Similar tissues (liver, dorsal muscle, adipose, caudal fin, scales) from the 63 post-smolts and 22 adult salmon captured in September 2009 have been collected.

-The extended sampling program at West Greenland collected similar tissues from 450 non-maturing 1SW salmon from West Greenland in 2009.

-Scale and adipose fin tissue were collected from up to 30 individual 1SW maturing salmon from 13 rivers in eastern Canada in 2009.
+Tissues for 30 fish per river have been dried and processed at the University of Waterloo laboratory in winter of 2010.
+Data on C and N ratios are awaiting statistical analysis pending completion of all adult salmon tissue analyses.
+Similar tissues from the 15 post-smolts captured in August 2008 have been and processed as above.
+Similar tissues (liver, dorsal muscle, adipose, caudal fin, scales) from the 63 post-smolts and 22 adult salmon captured in September 2009 were collected and analysed.
+The extended sampling program at West Greenland collected similar tissues from 450 non-maturing 1SW salmon from in 2009.
+Scale and adipose fin tissues were also collected from 2SW salmon returning to six rivers in Canada in 2010.
+Approximately 50% of the samples have been analysed to date.